maksimgm/engineering_blog/how_angular_works_under_the_hood--_the_digest_cycle.md

 ###$scope.$digest

 To go a level deeper, `$scope.digest` runs in the background and monitors which variables are getting changed that are being watched.
-What is being watched?This is referred to as the digest cycle or the digest loop.
+What is being watched?
+This is referred to as the digest cycle or the digest loop.
 The method that is constantly called to update the to update data in the digest loop is `$digest`.
 We'll cover more about the digest cycle later in the article.

 ###$scope.$apply